LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS2/README.md

 Now that the VPC is set up and ready for use, you need to create your database server.
 In the last studio, you installed a PostgreSQL server on your instance.
 This time, you'll use AWS's Relational Database Service (RDS) to host and manage our DB instance.

-- Click "Services" in the header and select "Relational Database Service"
+- Click "Services" in the header and select "Relational Database Service."

 ![](../../materials/week05/lb-cloud/6-rds-in-header.png)